They say a code monkey is made, not born, and I’m here to agree.

 What I am about to tell you is a tale of contemporary living.

-It’s the story of how coding is the new cotton-picking and single moms truly cannot go it alone — they need questionable labor practices to make their lives work while they work for a living.
+It’s the story of how coding is the new cotton-picking, and single moms truly cannot go it alone — they need questionable labor practices to make their lives work while they work for a living.

 Here’s what happened:

-In the midst of the dirty house and the deadlines, I wanted a YouTube presence.
+Amid the dirty house and the deadlines, I wanted a YouTube presence.

-Those in the know know that video is where it’s at, YouTube is the second largest search engine in the world and reading is going the way of telling time and tying shoelaces.
+Those in the know know that video is where it’s at; YouTube is the second largest search engine in the world, and reading is going the way of telling time and tying shoelaces.

 If I didn’t want to be obsolete before I became famous, I’d better get going on YouTube.

 I figured I would generate a YouTube playlist with URLs and calls to action leading back to my other blog, CRAZYBEAUTIFUL.
 I publish a YouTube video themed weekly with each CRAZYBEAUTIFUL post, and I thought this would be a good way to kill two birds with one stone, as it were (though anyone named “Colibri” should probably think twice about bird-killing.
 Anyhoo.).

 At the time, there were about 69 YouTube videos embedded in my posts.
 The YouTube playlist uploader wouldn’t accept “embed” links.
 I needed the “share” link.
 Are you following me?

 The project involved the following: